Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

             [Tablet Navigation](https://justin-sawyer.github.io/nicer-tours-ms2-with-maps-integration/documentation/user-stories-screen-shots/tour-page-info-expand-and-book-buttons-desktop.png)

     	2) I want to have my interest piqued while I view the website, and thus choose to make a booking for a tour.
         	-	The user's interest is piqued, but not overwhelmed.
-This is achieved tin different ways, depending on the screen size the user uses:
+This is achieved in different ways, depending on the screen size the user uses:
             -	On larger devices (desktops and tablets), the user is presented with a carousel of images of the destination, with a brief summary of the place itself.
 Should the user wish to discover more within the site page, each white background description button expands to reveal more information.
             To the left, the user can see two blue buttons, one of which is called "Book Now!" and leads the user to the booking page: